microsoft/vscode-docs/docs/languages/powershell.md

 ![CodeLens Pester Symbol Support](./images/powershell/codelensPesterSymbol.gif)

 ### Function Reference CodeLens Support

-CodeLens function refernce support shows the number of times a function is referenced within your code and allows you to jump to specific references.
+CodeLens function reference support shows the number of times a function is referenced within your code and allows you to jump to specific references.

 ![CodeLens Function Reference Support](./images/powershell/codeLensFuncRef.gif)